Faisal-Hassan/txt/README.md

 # TXT App

-Built with Ruby on Rails.
+Twitter like web application built with Ruby on Rails.

 by [Faisal Hassan](https://faisalhassanx.bitbucket.io/)

+March 22nd 1017